XML - Wikipedia, the free encyclopedia

 XML Does Not DO Anything.
 Maybe it is a little hard to understand, but XML does not DO anything.
 This note is a note to Tove, from Jani, stored as XML:

-XML Files - XML Basics - Introduction to XML Use, Syntax and ...
+XML Files - XML Basics - Introduction to XML Use, Syntax ...

 Need an introduction to XML?
 Learn what XML is all about and discover how XML differs from HTML.
 Explore XML syntax rules, learn how to write well-formed XML ...

-What is XML (Extensible Markup Language)? - Definition from ...
+What is XML (Extensible Markup Language)? - Definition ...

 The definition of XML (Extensible Markup Language) is a text-based format used to share data on the World Wide Web, intranets, and elsewhere.

 Extensible Markup Language (XML)

 Main page for World Wide Web Consortium (W3C) XML activity and information.